|1. Inner Engineering||2. Yoga Anatomy||3. Yoga Bible|

 Q: Is Yoga Religious?

-A: The simple answer is NO! yoga is universal, it can be practised by anyone.
-It has a spiritual aspect, yes but it is not related to any given religion.
+A: The simple answer is NO!
+While ancient Yoga was born in the percepts of Hinduism, the Modern Yoga that we know today is universal.
+It can be practised by anyone especially that it has a lot of physical benefits.
+Although it has a spiritual aspect, it is not related to any given religion and is more focused on meditation, mental focus, and self-awareness of a person.
 Therefore, yoga is beyond the boundaries of religion.

-Q: Can I Practice Yoga On My Own With The Help Of Yoga Books?
+Q: Can I Practice Yoga On My Own?

 A: Yes you can.
 However, it is not recommended to practice yoga all by yourself.
 Because some postures are dangerous to attempt on your own.
 They can lead to serious damage to some body parts if carried out incorrectly.
 For this reason, it is recommended to do yoga postures under the guidance of a teacher.
 The teacher can guide you on how to do a difficult posture so that you will not force yourself and get hurt in the process.

 Q: Is There A Book That Answers All The Questions About Yoga?